samwisehawkins/wrftools/README.md

 Some options in the configution. e.g. start time, maximum number of nests, ** will override settings in the namelist.input and namelist.wps files **

+Additional configuration files can be included using %[file.json] or %[file.yaml].
+Wherever the directive is found, the target file will be parsed as a dictionary, and placed into the parent scope.

 ## Directories